Organisation: Hold Access

 Challenge: Digital identity and online documentation can be used to access healthcare, government services, employment, education, banking, and more.
 Yet in some communities, up to 90 per cent of First Nations Australians do not hold emails or electronic documentation, creating barriers to accessing opportunities and assistance.

-Technology: Hold Access is a First Nations-led company developing a digital wallet, called WUNA, to empower First Nations Australians and undocumented people to hold, access and share their digital identity and verified documents.
+Technology: Hold Access is a First Nations-led company developing a digital wallet, called WUNA, to empower First Nations Australians and digitally excluded people to hold, access and share their digital identity with verified capabilities.

 Validation: To assess the suitability of WUNA for young people transitioning between school and employment, Hold Access validated its technology with First Nations students and educators in the Northern Territory.

 Feedback: Users described the digital platform as unique, easy to use, and valuable in accessing their documents to apply for jobs and learning opportunities.
 They also noted that it was also extremely important for holding proof of Aboriginal or Torres Strait Islander heritage.

 Jason is a Kalkatungu and Waanyi man of the Kalkatungu and Waanyi Nations of Northwest Queensland and the Gulf Country and has experienced firsthand how issues with digital identity can provide difficulties in accessing opportunities.

 “Today’s digital revolution is leaving First Nations Australians behind,” Jason Davis, CEO of Hold Access

 Digital identity documents hold power.
 It is how an individual is represented online, and can include a birth certificate, passport, driver’s license, employment history, educational certificates, verified documents, and credit scores – to name a few.
 Once somebody has verified who they are, it unlocks access to online services, such as banking, government, healthcare, insurance, and education.